Ganglion (manga)

 Ganglion (ガングリオン, Ganguraion) is a Japanese manga written by Hisaya Shiraiwa and illustrated by Takashi Itsuki.
 It was serialized by Yoshimoto Books in its Comic Yoshimoto magazine from June to September 2007 and later published it in a single volume with Wani Books in April 2009.
-A short-form anime television series adaptation produced by Studio Maf premiered in October 2025.
+A short-form anime television series adaptation produced by Studio Maf aired from October 2025 to March 2026.

 Plot

 The series follows Kenji Isobe, who works for the Ganglion company.
 Also known as Belve, he spends his days helping the company attain world domination.
 However, he has to fight opponents such as the hero Hopeman, who aim to bring justice to the world and defeat Belve and the others.